sircharlo/meeting-media-manager/docs/_posts/2013-01-10-configuration.md

     </tr>
     <tr>
       <td><code>Enable button to present media on an external monitor or in a separate window</code></td>
-      <td>This setting will allow you to use JWMMF to present pictures, videos and audio files during congregation meetings, for example at the Kingdom Hall. <a href="#/present-media">Media presentation mode</a> can be accessed by clicking the ▶️ (play) button on the main screen of JWMMF.<br><br>The media presentation screen will automatically use an external monitor if present; if not, the media will be displayed in a separate, resizable window.</td>
+      <td>This setting will allow you to use JWMMF to present pictures, videos and audio files during congregation meetings, for example at the Kingdom Hall. <a href="#/present-media">Media presentation mode</a> can be accessed by clicking the ▶️ (play) button on the main screen of JWMMF.<br><br>The media presentation screen will automatically use an external monitor if present; if not, the media will be displayed in a separate, resizable window.
+      <br><br><blockquote><strong>Note:</strong> This option is best suited for either <strong>hybrid</strong> or <strong>regular</strong> congregation meetings.<br><br>
+      If conducting <strong>remote-only</strong> congregation Zoom meetings, look into activating the <code>Convert media to MP4 format</code> option and sharing the media with Zoom's native MP4 sharing instead.</blockquote></td>
     </tr>
     <tr>
       <td><code>Background image for media presentation mode</code></td>